Panera Bread Company Mission Statement

 "Clean Ingredients: We’re committed to sourcing and serving high-quality ingredients without artificial additives including added MSG, artificial trans fats, and ingredients we don’t believe need to be in your food.

 Transparent Menu: We’re committed to transparency to empower guests to choose how they want to eat.

 Positive Impact: We believe guests deserve to know not only what is in their food, but where it comes from and how companies are impacting the food system."

 Founder Philosophies That Influenced the Food Focus of Panera Bread

 The Panera Bread restaurant chain actually had two founders.
 Louis Kane was the founder of the Au Bon Pain restaurant concept.
 Ron Shaich was the person who bought Au Bon Pain from Louis Kane and transformed it into the Panera Bread concept.
 The influence of both founders can be found in the Panera Bread mission statement today.

-Ronald M. Shaich was born on the 30th of December, 1953 in Boston, Massachusetts.
-His parents were a public accountant (father) and an education specialist (mother).
+Ronald M. Shaich was born on December 30, 1953, in Boston, Massachusetts.
+His father was a public accountant and his mother an education specialist.

 When Shaich was growing up in Livingston, New Jersey he had no interest in getting into business.
 Instead, he wanted to get into politics or government.
 His first job was helping out with political campaigns in high school.

 Shaich plans were to study law and to work in the legal system.
 But one day he was in a convenience store near the campus with some friends and the entire group got thrown out of the store.
 The owner accused them of shoplifting, but Shaich believed the owner just didn't want to do business with students.